orkes-io/orkes-conductor-client/docs/conductor_apps.md

 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Adding Conductor SDK to your application
+## Adding Conductor SDK to Your Application

 Add `orkes-conductor-client` dependency to your project.